ZackBot98/alt-szn-flask-website/README.md

 - Top 10 Alts Performance is above 10%
 - Volume Dominance is above 60%

+## Changelog

+- A changelog page was added that leverages Notion's embed feature to display the development progress.

 ## Data Sources & APIs

 ### CoinGecko API Endpoints